MH Hotel

 293 St Vincent Street, Port Adelaide, South Australia

-Port Adelaide’s rich history of migration and maritime trade is now fuelling a new era of growth.
-The precinct is transforming into a vibrant hub for government, defence and private-sector investment, attracting businesses and driving fresh development.
-A growing mix of bars, cafés, pubs and retail continues to energise the area, bringing renewed life to the historic Port.
+Port Adelaide’s rich history is now fuelling a new era of growth.
+The precinct is transforming into a vibrant hub for government, defence and private sector investment, attracting businesses and driving fresh development.
+A growing mix of bars, cafés, pubs and retail continues to emerge and energise the area, bringing renewed life to the historic Port.

 Development Features